CULLEN ( CONNOR ), Pte. John – 754A – 24th Battalion.

-John CULLEN ( Noted to be CONNOR ) stated on his Enlistment Form that he was born in Bunbury WA in Decemer 1895, and had been working as a Labourer, prior to enlisting for service in the Great War at Port Melbourne VIC, on 29th May 1917.
+Pte.
+John CULLEN ( Noted to be CONNOR ) stated on his Enlistment Form that he was born in Bunbury WA in December 1895, and had been working as a Laborer, prior to enlisting for War Service at Port Melbourne VIC, on 30 May 1917.
 He undertook initial training at the Machine Gun Depot at Seymour VIC, before embarking on the troop ship ” Aeneas ” from Melbourne on 30th October 1917.
-On arrival in Devonport England, he was sent to the 6th Training Battalion at Fovant.
+On arrival in Devonport England on 27 December, 1917, he was sent to the 6th Training Battalion at Fovant.

-After embarking from Dover, Cullen joined the 24th Battalion in the field in France ex.
-Calais.
-On 1st June 1918, John Cullen received a severe gunshot wound to the left thigh and right hip.
-He was initially admitted to Hopsital in Boulogne France , then evacuated to the Exeter War Hospital in England.
-Recovery was slow, causing Cullen to spend approximately 10 weeks in Hospital and a further 2 weeks in convalescence.
+On 1 April, 1918, Pte.
+CULLEN embarked from Dover, bound for the Australian Base Depot at Calais, France.
+He subsequently joined the 24th Battalion in the field in France on 15 April, 1918.
+Whilst in the front line, Pte.
+CULLEN received severe gunshot wounds to the left thigh and right hip.
+He was collected by the 5th Australian Field Ambulance for transfer to the 61st Casualty Clearing Station for initial treatment, before admittance to the 3rd Canadian General Hospital in Boulogne France.
+Due to the severity of the wounds he was evacuated and admitted to the Exeter War Hospital in England.
+Recovery was slow, causing Pte.
+CULLEN to spend approximately 10 weeks in Hospital and a further 2 weeks in convalescence at the 1st Australian Auxillary Hospital at Harefield.

-On 31st August 1918, John was discharged to take furlough and was then to report to the Command Depot at Hurdcott England to complete service, prior to returning to Australia.
-John Cullen embarked from England on the ” Orsova ‘ on 8th January 1919, then trans-shipped from Colombo on the ” City of York ” in early February 1919.
-He disembarked in Australia on 27th February 1919, being discharged from Service on 22nd March 1919.
+Pte.
+CULLEN was granted 2 weeks Leave in England on 17 August, 1918 , before reporting to the No. 4 Command Depot at Hurdcott England for the remainder of his overseas service.
+He embarked from England aboard the ” Orsova ‘ on 6 January 1919, disembarking in Colombo, Ceylon on 1 February, 1919.
+Pte.
+CULLEN was then trans-shipped from Colombo aboard the ” City of York ” on 7 February 1919.
+He disembarked in Australia on 27 February 1919, being discharged from Service on 22nd March 1919 ( Termination of his Period of Enlistment).

 29/03/1939- John Cullen signed a Commonwealth of Australia Statutory Declaration , stating he had lost his Discharge Certificate in a fire on the 4th March 1939. he confirmed that he was born in Bunbury WA, and his Mother, Bridget Cullen was his next of kin, living at Spencer Street Albany WA, on the date of his enlistment.